Kalirad/spiraling_complexity/README.md

 + supp_figures.ipynb: An ipython notebook which allows you to recreate the supplementary figures from Kalirad & Azevedo 2017 from data in stats folder.

-+ holeyness_alpha_4 to 20: Summary statatistics files used by main_figures.ipynb and supp_figures.ipynb.
++ holeyness_alpha_4 to 20: Summary statistics files used by main_figures.ipynb and supp_figures.ipynb.

 + Reference_seqs:  A folder containing reference sequences (FASTA format) for different alpha values used in our paper.